Frequently Asked Questions

 What surgery options are available at Grinnell Bariatrics?

-We are the only hospital in Iowa to offer weight-loss surgeries using the daVinci XI robotic surgical unit.
 Most surgeries are completed with minimally invasive procedures to give patients faster recovery, less pain and less scarring.

 Roux-en-Y Gastric Bypass